ChrisSyrnyk/blog-user-frontend/README.md

 # Goals
 - Create an API only backend allowing for multiple front-end clients.
-This front-end client allows users to create and delete comments on blog posts.
+This front-end client allows users view blogs, create, and delete comments on blog posts.
 - Implementation of REST API's
 - Use of JamStack architecture to decouple back-end from front-end
 - Utilization of JWT for authentication